nica-f/DABShield/README.md

 [https://github.com/windytan/redsea](https://github.com/windytan/redsea)

-Ultimate goal is to extract DAB TPEG channel data, which the SI468x should be capable off - though it's poorly documented.
+Ultimate goal is to extract DAB TPEG channel data, which the SI468x should be capable of - though it's poorly documented.

 Original Readme follows: